Crimes & offences

 Law Students’ Legal Advice Program (LSLAP)

 This chapter on criminal law is from the manual used by law students handling cases at LSLAP’s legal clinics.
-It focuses primarily on criminal procedure and case management.
-It also provides an overview of Charter rights in the criminal context, sentencing, and criminal records.
+It focuses on criminal procedure and case management.
+It also provides an overview of Charter rights in the criminal cases, sentencing, and criminal records.

 Logo features a scale of justice and a book with the acronym "LSLAP" in white on a blue gradient background.